csutyak/AAProject1/README.txt

             * be careful what graphfile name is inputted.
 If the file already exists, it will be overwritten.
 The created file can be found in the 'graphs' folder
             * variable 'n' represents the node count of the new graph
             * variable 'g' represents the usage for the graph created.
 Depending on what is inputted, it will create a different kind of graph.
-                ** accepts 'b' to create a regular graph - one source and one target ** accepts 'f' to create a graph with multiple sources and targets ** accepts 'c' to create a graph which will add demands to the graph ** accepts 'cf' to create a graph suited to test the capacity scaling problem
+                ** accepts 'f' to create a graph with at least one source and one target node ** accepts 'c' to create a graph which will add demands to the graph with at least one source and one target node
             * no other input is needed

     Special note: